 What is Ceramic coated cookware?

 Ceramic technically means ‘clay that has been fire hardened’.
-So when we talk of ceramic coated cookware, we are talking of some sort of metal (usually hard anodized aluminum) that has been coated with a layer of ceramic.
+So when we talk of ceramic coated cookware, we are talking about some sort of metal (usually hard anodized aluminum) that has been coated with a layer of ceramic.
 Ceramic non-stick coatings are typically made from inorganic minerals, primarily silicon and oxygen.
 Inorganic means not containing any carbon.